passportpowell/Project5/README.md

 - pandas-profiling: I used pandas-profiling to automatically generate detailed exploratory data analysis reports for my data.

-- imbalanced-learn: I utilized imbalanced-learn for handling imbalanced datasets and implementing techniques for handling class imbalance in classification problems.

-- xgboost: I employed xgboost, a popular gradient boosting library, for training boosted tree models and achieving better predictive performance.

 These libraries provided me with powerful tools and functionalities to efficiently analyze data, create visualizations, build machine learning models, and deploy interactive applications.

 ## Acknowledgements

-- Code and dashboard design: The initial code and design of the dashboard were adapted from the walkthrough project "Malaria Detector" of the Code Institute course, with minor modifications made to deepen my understanding of machine learning and data science.
-The original repository can be found at https://github.com/1.
+- Code and dashboard design: The initial code and design of the dashboard were adapted from the walkthrough project "Malaria Detector" of the Code Institute course, with changes.

-- Garden Tech webpage: Valuable information about powdery mildew was obtained from the Garden Tech webpage, which enhanced my knowledge of the topic and influenced the project.

-- Streamlit: The Streamlit website provided resources and a custom theme feature, allowing me to create an appealing and user-friendly dashboard interface.

-- Code Institute resources: The Code Institute recommended template served as the starting point for the project, incorporating the fictional company and its requirements.
-The repository for the template can be found at https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves.
+- Code Institute resources: The Code Institute recommended template served as the starting point for the project.
+The template can be found at https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves.
 The Code Institute project handbook provided additional information and guidance.

-- Matplotlib documentation: The Matplotlib documentation was referenced for creating pie charts.

 - Mentor: Rohit Sharma.